Dental Crown & Bridges

 To replace missing teeth to improve chewing

-To stabilize a mouth where there are missing teeth reducing unwanted tooth movement
+To stabilise a mouth where there are missing teeth reducing unwanted tooth movement

 To improve the aesthetics of a smile